libsese/sese/README.md

 [中文总览](README.zh_CN.md)

-SESE-CODE is a cross-platform foundational project that utilizes the C++17 language standard, employs CMake as its build system, and integrates vcpkg as the package manager.
+SESE-CORE is a cross-platform foundational project that utilizes the C++17 language standard, employs CMake as its build system, and integrates vcpkg as the package manager.
 It has versatile tools, spanning from system-level development to web development and beyond.